 - Moving inline scripts to an external JS file

-Avoid Using Lazy Loading for Above-the-Fold Images:
+Avoid Using Lazy Loading for Above-the-Fold Images

 Lazy Load is the image optimization technique utilized by Magento merchants.
 However, it is not a suitable practice in the context of LCP.
-A lazy load is essentially a prioritizing tool that replaces pictures outside of the viewport with placeholders.
+A lazy load is a prioritizing tool that replaces pictures outside the viewport with placeholders.
 As a result, the media appears on the clients’ screens as they scroll.
 It is an excellent method for raising perceived performance.
-However, excluding the LCP element from lazy load can make your LCP score low.
-So it is recommended to optimize the size of the largest image utilizing standard <img> or <picture> tag.
+However, excluding the LCP element from the lazy load can make your LCP score low.
+So it is recommended to optimize the size of the largest image utilizing a standard <img> or <picture> tag.

 Image Optimization and Compression

 Images are the most perceptible items in the viewport on web pages for the Magento stores.
 Images include banners, sliders, big carousels, and hero images.
 The issue with images is that they are one of the most common bottlenecks for quick page loading.
 In order to Optimize images in Magento2, the following steps should be considered.

 - Switch to modern image file formats.

 On your Magento store, large CSS files can delay above-the-fold content rendering.
 First and foremost, you must keep the number of non-critical CSS to a minimum.
 Minify and Merge CSS files for optimizing the above-the-fold content of the Magento store.
 There is no need to switch to development mode as you can easily merge and minify CSS files from the production model.
 It can be done by typing the following commands: